biobricks/level-tree-index/README.md

 `opts.sep` can be a buffer of a string and is used as a separator to construct the path to each node in the tree.

-`opts.ignore` can be set to a function which will receive the key and value of each added for each change and if it returns something truthy then that value will be ignored by the tree indexer, e.g:
+`opts.ignore` can be set to a function which will receive the key and value for each change and if it returns something truthy then that value will be ignored by the tree indexer, e.g:

 ```
 // ignore items where the .name property starts with an underscore